steadybit/extension-jvm/README.md

 # Steadybit extension-jvm

-This [Steadybit](https://www.steadybit.com/) extension provides a jvm application discovery and the various actions for jvm applications targets.
+This [Steadybit](https://www.steadybit.com/) extension provides a jvm instance discovery and the various actions for jvm instances targets.

 Learn about the capabilities of this extension in our [Reliability Hub](https://hub.steadybit.com/extension/com.steadybit.extension_jvm).